 TSS DIS is the engine that keeps public systems operational.
 It is responsible for managing the private state network dedicated for the sole use of governmental sites throughout the state.
 TSS DIS works 24/7/365 to ensure that the network is constantly available to these sites responsible for delivering public services to the citizens of Arkansas.
 Some examples include systems for motor vehicle registrations, driver’s license renewal, child support information, unemployment insurance claims, public financial and food assistance programs, electronic offender tracking and management, and the public-school computer network student and financial management systems.

 The IT professionals employed at DIS are responsible for the department’s core competencies including:

 - Application Development

 - Systems Integration

 Because information and data are considered to be strategic assets, security is a key decision driver at TSS DIS.
-The division is home to the State Cybersecurity Office which serves as the front line of defense in keeping the state’s data safe from intrusion.
-The division maintains network monitoring tools that also function 24/7/365 to ensure that citizen and government data flowing across the network is kept secure, private and confidential and is inaccessible to hackers.
-These tools help block 600K spam emails each day and correlate billions of events daily looking for malicious traffic.
+The division is home to the State Cybersecurity Office, which serves as the front line of defense in keeping the state’s data safe from intrusion.
+The division maintains network monitoring tools that also function 24/7/365 to ensure that citizen and government data flowing across the network is kept secure, private and confidential.
+These tools help block 600,000 spam emails each day and correlate billions of events daily looking for malicious traffic.

 TSS DIS hosts some of the state’s most critical applications, including the state’s web portal, Arkansas.gov.
 This portal allows citizens to access online public services and showcases the state’s economic benefits and exceptional quality of life to visitors to the state, as well as prospective business and industry.